Why are millions of Bangladeshi girls quitting school? – DW – 01/07/2025

 "Many families cannot afford the costs associated with secondary education, including tuition, books, and transportation.
 Poverty, child marriage, and cultural barriers further exacerbate the issue," she said.

-In turn, AQM Shafiul Azam points to partnerships with development organizations which aim to keep girls in school.
-He said authorities were trying to "change socially constructed believes including sharing the responsibility of household chores" and the impact of child marriage, among other issues.
+In turn, AQM Shafiul Azam points to partnerships with development organizations that aim to keep girls in school.
+He said authorities were trying to "change socially constructed beliefs including sharing the responsibility of household chores" and the impact of child marriage, among other issues.

 "We are increasing awareness in the society about the importance of women's contribution in economic boost and overall a better future of Bangladesh," he said.